Market Sizing Guide

 In some cases, you may not have enough data to make a precise estimate of the market size.
 In these cases, you will need to make assumptions and estimates based on the available data and your knowledge of the market.

-💡 Also, there is a variety of public information available on population, industry and even consumer data, here is again the curated 📋List of resources that you can look at.
+💡 Also, there is a variety of public information available on population, industry and even consumer data, you will find a selection of resource on the List above.

 Step E